 - Providing a clear moral code for behaviour which is promoted and reinforced consistently throughout the school.
 This is achieved through promotion of the Behaviour Policy, weekly awards, anti-bullying lessons and posters, e-safety classes, PSHE lessons and House Point charts. - Promoting equality relating to; gender, race, religion, ethnic origin, sexual orientation, age, disability.
-This is achieved through PSHE lessons, Equal Opportunities Policy, SEN Policy and EAL Policy. - Giving pupils opportunities to explore and develop moral concepts and values throughout the curriculum; for example discussions about truth, justice, right and wrong, fairness.
-This is achieved through topic work, history lessons, drama, assemblies, School Council, community visitors, including the police, fire brigade and Hackney Transport Safety Team. - Creating an open and safe learning environment in which pupils can express their views and practise moral decision making.
-This is achieved through circle times sessions, School Council, PSHE lessons, music and drama lessons, safeguarding sessions with pupils, staff and parents. - Rewarding expressions of moral insight and desirable behaviour.
-This is achieved through assemblies and Kindness Apples. - Actively modelling the values we wish to promote such as fairness, respect, pupil welfare etc. This is achieved through whole school charity events and assemblies. - Recognising and respecting different cultural groups represented in the school and the wider community.
+This is achieved through PSHE lessons, Equal Opportunities Policy, SEND Policy and EAL Policy. - Giving pupils opportunities to explore and develop moral concepts and values throughout the curriculum, for example discussions about truth, justice, right and wrong, fairness.
+This is achieved through topic work, history lessons, drama, assemblies, School and Eco Council, community visitors, including the police, fire brigade and Hackney Transport Safety Team. - Creating an open and safe learning environment in which pupils can express their views and practise moral decision making.
+This is achieved through circle times sessions, School, Wellbeing and Eco Council, PSHE lessons, Music and Drama lessons, safeguarding sessions with pupils, staff and parents. - Rewarding expressions of moral insight and desirable behaviour.
+This is achieved through assemblies and individual recognition of achievements. - Actively modelling the values, we wish to promote such as fairness, respect, pupil welfare etc. This is achieved through whole school charity events and assemblies. - Recognising and respecting different cultural groups represented in the school and the wider community.
 This is achieved though RE lessons, trips, the celebration of religious festivals, classes leading themed assemblies and class visits by parents and guest speakers. - Encouraging children to take responsibility for their actions.
 This is achieved through Circle Time sessions, PSHE lessons, encouraging children to respect personal and whole school property, caring for the environment, behaviour expectations and House Point charts. - Reinforcing the school's values.
-This is achieved through the use of posters, displays and the Wonder Wall.
+This is achieved through the use of posters, displays and artwork throughout the building and playground.